andrewsunglaekim/git_workshop/readme.md

 - What are some strategies you've used in the past? (outside of VC)
 - What problems, if any, did you encounter?
 - How can version control software be leveraged to solve these problems?
-- If you use git already, how has it helped you?
+- If you use git already, how has it helped you? what do you wish it could do better?

 Then share with someone sitting next to you about your thoughts for 3 minutes.